AliHamz10/Artificial-Intelligence-Lab-COMP-340L/README.md

 ## Lab 05

 In this lab, we implemented the Minimax Algorithm for Tic-Tac-Toe, optimizing decision-making using adversarial search.
 The task involved coding minimax, testing game outcomes, and documenting the approach in a Jupyter Notebook.

+## Lab 06

+In Lab 06, I implemented the Alpha-Beta Pruning Algorithm for Tic-Tac-Toe, enhancing the Minimax Algorithm's efficiency by reducing the search space.
+The lab required coding the alpha-beta pruning algorithm, testing game outcomes, and comparing the results with the Minimax Algorithm.